 Jan Traughber earned her B.A. in Communication Disorders from Harding University and her M.S. in Communication Sciences and Disorders from the University of Mississippi.
+Mrs. Traughber is currently working on her doctorate in Healthcare Education at Nova Southeastern University.
 Employment settings have included the University of Tennessee's Center for Developmental Disabilities, Memphis Oral School for the Deaf, Methodist University Hospital and the Wilbur D. Mills Education Service Cooperative.
 Jan began supervising at Harding in 2007 and began serving as the Director of Clinical Services in July, 2012.

 About Jennifer Fisher

 Jennifer Fisher joined the Harding Faculty in 2007.
 She has worked in the public schools where she served as the district's Speech-Language Pathologist for Kindergarten through 12th grade.
 In addition, Jennifer has also worked in other settings such as preschool, rehabilitation and home health.
 She completed her B.A. at Harding University and her M.S. at the University of Central Arkansas.

 Rebecca Weaver, Ph.D., CCC-SLP

 Beckie Weaver originally came to Harding in 1975 when she joined the faculty as an instructor, Clinical Director and supervisor.
 She then worked in the public schools before returning to Harding in 1984.
 She completed her B.A. at Harding College, her M.C.D. at the University of Mississippi and her Ph.D. from the University of Memphis.
 She served as Chair of the Department for three years before becoming Dean of the College of Communication in 2010.
 She became the Dean of the College of Allied Health in 2011.
 She was selected as a Fellow of the American Speech-Language-Hearing Association in 2012.